an-ideal-language/new-ideal/README.md

   util.c      1987-04-29 09:24    6.9k
 ```

 The code as downloaded is tagged original-code.
-Some of these files are corruped; in particular `action.c`
-is seems to be discontinuous around line n, and it ends with a copy of the man-page source.